roitberg-group/lammps-ani/README.md

 ### Benchmark

-You can use the pre-built Docker container to run benchmarks for LAMMPS-ANI.
-Please note that the pre-built container supports Kokkos only for A100 GPUs.
+You can use the pre-built Docker container to run LAMMPS-ANI.
+Please note that the pre-built container only supports Kokkos for A100 GPUs.

 ```bash
 # Pull the Docker container